Don Stanford

 Brockhampton Press, Super Hampton Library, Leicester, 1967,

-cover Laszlo Acs, 184
+cover Laszlo Acs, 184 pp. (top right)

-White Lion, hb, 1973
+White Lion, London, 1973 (centre left)

 Puffin, London, pb, 1976 (bottom right)

-American Dinah Wilcox come to England to join the Horsemasters
+American Dinah Wilcox come to England to join the

-Course.
-Not only are
+Horsemasters’ course.
+Not only are her fellow course

 Must be Good Riders: Orphans Preferred

-Funk & Wagnalls Co, New York, 1962, illus
+Funk & Wagnalls Co, New York, 1962, illus Stan Campbell

 A story about the Pony Express

-David hears about the Pony Express from the station agent Doherty, and wants to be one of their riders.
+David hears about the Pony Express from the station agent Doherty, and wants to be one of

-The Horsemasters is a riveting read, with interesting character development, and
+The Horsemasters is a riveting read, with interesting character development, and well-

 There was a Disney film based on the book.
 Released in 1961, and starring Annette Funnicello as Dinah, it seems to have songs (The Strummin’ Song is one) which suggests it perhaps doesn’t follow the book that closely.